d12frosted/elpa-mirror/gnu/buffer-env-readme.txt

   features in the `.envrc' scripts — at least not directly.

-  Alternatively, it is possible to configure buffer-env to directly support other environment setup methods, such as Python virtualenvs or `.env' files.
+  Alternatively, it is possible to configure buffer-env to directly support other environment setup methods, such as Python virtualenvs, `.env' files or certain build tools.
 See below for details.

 [direnv] <https://direnv.net/>